firdaussuliman132/school-website/README.md

 # school

-This is a SCHOOL website you can do SCHOOL
+This is a SCHOOL website you can do SCHOOL on it